-- 1. SUPPORTS the concept that each physician should volunteer for a minimum of two years in an area of geographic or specialty need, such service preferably to take place following completion of graduate training; - 2.
+- 1. SUPPORTS the concept that each physician should work for a minimum of two years in an area of geographic or specialty need, such service preferably to take place following completion of graduate training; - 2.
 In regard to financing service obligations and initiatives; - a.
 SUPPORTS legislation providing tax exemptions, financial support, or other incentives for health professionals going into shortage areas; - b.
 Regarding service obligations in underserved areas: - 1.
 SUPPORTS the Public Health Service, Indian Health Service and National Health Service Corps programs and URGES increased funding for such programs to make positions available to any qualified applicant; (1994) - 2.
-STRONGLY URGES the development of loan programs with loan forgiveness features tied to service in areas of geographic and specialty need; and URGES that such forgiveness be available to all individuals desiring such mechanisms and for loans from any source used to finance medical and premedical education; and further URGES that the level of such loans be commensurate with the real costs of medical education; - 3.
-ENCOURAGES private sector efforts, such as a physician-poor community contracting with a student to provide later service in return for financial support while in medical school; - 4.
+STRONGLY URGES the development of loan programs with loan forgiveness features tied to service in areas of geographic and specialty need; and URGES that such forgiveness be available to all individuals desiring such mechanisms and for loans from any source used to finance medical and premedical education; and further URGES that the level of such loans be commensurate with the real costs of medical education: - 3.
+ENCOURAGES community based partnership that incentivized students to provide later service in underserved communities through financial support while in medical school; (2017) - 4.
 URGES all scholarship programs with service obligations to have hardship provisions, since the needs, motivations and family commitments of a student may change between the time the obligation is incurred and repayment in service is expected; - 5.
 URGES the adoption of legislation to exempt from taxation income due to service-dependent forgiveness of educational loans and scholarships; - 6.
 SUPPORTS the concept of federal and state incentive grants directed at meeting national health work-force objectives; - 3.
 URGES those administering programs, which place physicians in areas of need, such as the National Health Service Corps, to include provisions for: - a. adequate ancillary personnel, equipment and facilities - b. optimal utilization of allied health professionals; - c. continuing medical education; - d. shared responsibilities for patient care among health-care providers; - e. consideration of the desires of both physician and spouse with regard to location and spouse employment. - 4.
-SUPPORTS the National Health Service Corps in its efforts to deal with the problem of placing medical resources and personnel in needy urban areas in addition to needy rural areas;
+SUPPORTS the National Health Service Corps in its efforts to deal with the problem of placing medical resources and personnel in medically underserved urban areas and medically underserved rural areas; (2017)

 - 5. OPPOSES compulsory postgraduate service in a government designated area, but believes that, should such service be imposed: - a. all students should be at risk for service; - b. students should receive tuition and cost-of-living expenses in exchange for service; - c. the service program should meet the standards suggested for voluntary service programs in point 3; - d. an equal choice between military and civilian service, with equal pay privileges, should be offered; - e. male and female physicians should receive equal consideration and equal obligations commensurate with their professional capabilities. - 6.
 In regard to primary care - a.
 RECOGNIZES the value of community-oriented primary care as a tool for recruitment and retention of physicians in underserved areas.
 (1987) - b.
 URGES medical schools, graduate medical programs, community health centers, and the federal government to incorporate the concept of community-oriented primary care into their programs.
 (1987) - c.
 SUPPORTS the development of a comprehensive career track in community-oriented primary care by expanding on the Health Promotion/Disease Prevention and National Health Service Corps models.
 (1987) - 7.
-URGES efforts to be made to increase incomes of providers serving in underserved communities to a level that is on par with providers not practicing in shortage areas.
-(1994) - 8.
 SUPPORTS the public service loan forgiveness program, and the adoption of eligibility criteria, and defines full-time internship and residency training at an eligible non-profit institution as a public service.
 (2011) - a.
 OPPOSES the consideration of the sum amount of loan forgiveness as table income; - b.
 OPPOSES a cap on the amount of loan forgiveness;